CongM/sbm-cov/README.md

 - For simulations in the paper, check [Chernoff.R](Chernoff.R) and [simulation.R](simulation.R).
 - For real data examples in the paper, check [realdata.R](realdata.R).
 - For implementation of covariate assisted spectral clustering, see [rCASC](https://github.com/norbertbin/rCASC/).
-- For implementation of pairwise covariates-adjusted stochastic block model, see[PCABM](https://github.com/sihanhuang/PCABM).
+- For implementation of pairwise covariates-adjusted stochastic block model, see [PCABM](https://github.com/sihanhuang/PCABM).